SEND Information Report

 - Specialist Leaders in Education for Behaviour

-- Ramps to downstairs classes so they are accessible from the playground
+- Ramps to downstairs classrooms so they are accessible from the playground

 - Disabled toilet facilities